harrisonchung06/Automatic-Light/README.md

 ---

 ## Assembly Instructions
-1. Purchase all components within the [BOM sheet](docs/BOM.pdf).
+1. Purchase all components within the [BOM sheet](docs/BOM.pdf)
+2. Clone the project repo
-2. 3D print all required STL files.
+3. 3D print all required STL files (PLA with 15% infill recommended)
-3. Refer to the [assembly document](docs/AssemblyDocument.pdf) to physically assemble the project.
+4. Refer to the [assembly document](docs/AssemblyDocument.pdf) to assemble the printed components
+5. Refer to the [wiring diagram](docs/WiringDiagram.pdf) for pin connections between Arduino, IR sensor, and sevo motor
-4. Open the project using the PlatformIO extension or transfer to a .ino file and upload via Ardunio IDE
+6. Open the project using the PlatformIO extension or transfer to a .ino file and upload via Ardunio IDE

 ---

-## Wiring Diagram
-Refer to the [wiring diagram](docs/WiringDiagram.pdf) for proper pin connections between the Arduino, sensor, and actuator.

----

 ## Usage
-1. Place the system in the desired room, next to the light switch.
+1. Place the system in the desired room, next to the light switch
-2. When occupant enters the room, the light will automatically turn on.
+2. When occupant enters the room, the light will automatically turn on
-3. When occupant leaves the room, the light will automatically turn off.
+3. When occupant leaves the room, the light will automatically turn off

 ---